 There are hundreds of workout routines out there today, each one promising to give you the magic results you have always wanted.

-While many of these programs may work, nothing will beat the results you will get sticking to the core 5 basic weight lifting exercises.
+While many of these programs may work, even if you are drinking juices not only with the best celery juicer, nothing will beat the results you will get sticking to the core 5 basic weight lifting exercises.

 There not confusing, there not fancy, and they just plain work.

 The squat is the single most effective weight lifting move that you can do.
 The problem is that most people hate to do them.

 Why?
 Because they are so dam hard.
 But anything that hard has to reap huge benefits, and they do.